 Then they come to "The road of yellow stars" (8.42).

-The houses on this road have been vandalized and yellow stars are painted on their houses.
+The houses on this road have been vandalized and yellow stars are painted on their walls.

-(In Nazi Germany people identified as Jews had to wear yellow stars on their clothing, and to mark their houses with yellow stars as well.
-The Star of David is a popular Jewish symbol.)
+(In Nazi Germany, Jews had to wear yellow stars on their clothing, and to mark their houses with yellow stars as well—because the Star of David is a prominent Jewish symbol.)

 Rudy is always around Liesel, even though the other kids make fun of her because she can't read.